haberdashPI/apmusic/README.md

 # Introduction

-This project archives the results for the following, in-submission publication:
+This project archives the results for the following, in-press publication:

-Inducing musical-interval learning by combining task practice with periods of stimulus exposure alone
+D.F.
+Little, H.H.
+Cheng, B.A.
+Wright, (2018) Inducing musical-interval learning
+by combining task practice with periods of stimulus exposure alone.
+Attention, Perception and Psychophysics.

 ## Abstract